Best Lowest Spread Forex Brokers in 2023

 What is the lowest spread in Forex?

 A low spread is when the difference between the bid and ask price is small.
 It is best to trade when the spreads are low, like during the major forex sessions.
-A low spread usually means that liquidity is high and volatility is low.
+Low spreads usually mean that liquidity is high and volatility is low.

 0 pips is the lowest spread (zero spread) in Forex.
-0 pips spreads are offered by ECN-STP brokers.
+ECN-STP brokers offer 0 pips spreads.
 To calculate which broker has lower spreads, it is essential to calculate all trading costs.
 While some brokers offer zero spreads, they still charge per-trade commissions, which could cost you more.

 What is a zero-spread account?